 2. Identify differences in formal and informal speech.

 3. Identify word meanings that have changed over time.

 1. Select a topic for research

 2. Locate information using appropriate sources and strategies

-* Use tables of contents, indices, key words, cross-references and appendices
+Use tables of contents, key words and guide words

 3. Organize and present the main ideas from the research